Mohammed-Khamis99/AWS-Projects/WordPress Scalable and Resilient Architecture on AWS/README.md

 ![Image](https://github.com/user-attachments/assets/bf9606a5-bfc5-44ad-a93f-33fa1fd38dfb)

-*Connect to the instance and install a database and wordpress*
+*Connect to the instance and install a database and wordpress*.

 •	Bring in the parameter values from SSM
 Run the commands below to bring the parameter store values into ENV variables to make the manual build easier.